DHCP vs Static IP: Which Should You Use? Complete Guide

 How to Secure Static IPs

-Static IPs provide predictability, but that also makes them more vulnerable to attacks.
+Static IPs provide predictability, but that also makes them more vulnerable to targeted attacks.
 With static IPs, each device has a known, unchanging address, making it easier to implement and enforce security policies.
 This consistency allows for more effective monitoring and tracking of network activity, as any deviation from expected behavior can be quickly spotted.

 - Use access control lists (ACLs) – ACLs restrict which IPs can communicate within the network.
 This prevents unauthorized access to servers, routers, and databases.